Faithfully Wise

 Psalm 92:1–4, 12–15; 1 Kings 10:26–11:8; Hebrews 11:4–13

-We often will use the word wisdom in regards to King Solomon.
+We often will use the word in regards to King Solomon.
 He was granted the of wisdom for the benefit of the people, and they greatly benefited.
 With the being built, on the surface, it would seem that they were benefiting spiritually (or at least religiously) too.
 Except that all the benefits were short-lived.
 Eternally, they were of minimal or no value.

-While calling the US a Christian (whether from the beginning or up until now) is really a mischaracterization, it is helpful to think of the US as Solomon.
+While calling the US a nation (whether from the beginning or up until now) is really a mischaracterization, it is helpful to think of the US as Solomon.

 Through the inheritance of conquest (Israel took the land, right or wrong, as the US took it from the previous inhabitants) and also hard work, there was financial, societal, and personal security.
 Everything was going well.
 Then certain things pulled the US away from its origins.
 The US, for example, went from a nation needing outside help, to be being one of the dominant (and at times the only dominant) countries that “gave” support (with the general of benefits, even if only figurative).